floyzi/FGToolsMobile/README.md

 ### Project
 - Open it with Visual Studio
 - Update the references in the `Lib` folder if needed (to do that use [this version of MelonLoader](https://github.com/LemonLoader/MelonLoader/releases/tag/0.6.5.1) on the desktop version of the game)
-- To build with cheats included set "Cheats" configuration in configuration manager
+- To build with cheats included add `CHEATS` compilation symbol for selected configuration

 > [!TIP]
 > You can setup ADB to automatically update mod files on device after build